PinataCloud/hello-base-contracts/README.md

 This repo contains the smart contracts behind [HelloBase](https://hellobase.dev), primarily a `HelloBaseFactory.sol` and a `HelloBase.sol` template contract.
 These are purely for educational purposes and are only deployed on a testnet.

->![WARNING] There is no security mechanism to prevent someone else from updating the greeting, as they are meant to be temporal training exercises.
+>[!WARNING] There is no security mechanism to prevent someone else from updating the greeting, as they are meant to be temporal training exercises.

 ## Development